String Swapping

 • orbit.env.*: Any environment variables loaded from configuration files.

-• orbit.top: The top-level design unit name.
+• orbit.top.name: The top-level design unit name.

-• orbit.bench: The testbench design unit name.
+• orbit.tb.name: The testbench design unit name.

-• orbit.dut: The design-under-test design unit name.
+• orbit.dut.name: The design-under-test design unit name.

 Example